cognominal/sb/presentation.md

 ### Next

-For inflected word We will display, the non [inflected](https://en.wikipedia.org/wiki/Inflection) version as well.
+For inflected word We will display the non [inflected](https://en.wikipedia.org/wiki/Inflection) version as well.
 It is found in the span with class
 `form-of-definition-link`.

 ```html